-- Rats and mice – rodents not only cause significant damage with their gnawing and nesting, their urine and droppings can spread disease, and their numbers can grow very quickly, increasing the damage and potential for disease.
+- Rats and mice – rodents not only cause significant damage with their gnawing and nesting, but their urine and droppings can also spread disease, and their numbers can grow very quickly, increasing the damage and potential for disease.

 - Termites – which cause more than $1,000,000,000 (a billion dollars!) in damage every year in the U.S. alone.